 As students progress through Stage 5 they have the opportunity to elect two additional courses as elective studies.
-These elective studies complement the mandatory courses of Religious Education; English; Mathematics; Science; Australian History; Australian Geography and PDHPE.
+These elective studies complement the mandatory courses indicated above.

 Our students are offered a comprehensive range of courses in Stage 6 and are guided through the selection of these courses through Careers classes and individualised workshops.
+Further details regarding the opportunities for Stage 6 studies can be found on the College Senior Studies website: St Paul's Senior Studies